University Catalog

 This course provides an overview of strategic financial management for executives.
 The first module begins by introducing the tools needed for financial analysis at the executive level.
 We examine the strategic concept of opportunity cost by analyzing how to use bond yields to model the net present value of business projects.
 The second module adds advanced financial modeling skills for corporate financial analysis, applied to decisions on capital structure, payout policy, and M&A opportunities.
 The third module concludes by expanding the executive's perspective to incorporate international financial management and corporate real estate.

 EMBA 5310.
-COMPETITIVE STRATEGY, INTRAPRENEURIAL AND ENTREPRENEURIAL.
+DEVELOPING STRATEGIES FOR COMPETITIVE ADVANTAGE.
 3 Hours.

 EMBA 5311.
 STRATEGIC MARKETING MANAGEMENT.
 3 Hours.